tmusimbi/tmusimbi/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Multiple Data Analysis & Viz Projects
-- 🌱 I’m currently learning experimaentation in ML
+- 🌱 Currently learning experimentation in ML
-- 👯 I’m looking to collaborate on Utilisation of data for social impact
+- 👯 Looking to collaborate on Utilisation of data for social impact
-- 🤔 I’m looking for help with Data Engineering Tools
+- 🤔 Skilling in Data Engineering Tools
 - 📫 Reach me on [Linkedin](https://ug.linkedin.com/in/timothy-musimbi)